GeorgeHernandez/GeorgeHernandez/README.md

 My name is George Hernandez and I live in Chicago.
 I work as Lead Full Stack Engineer at [XIL Health](https://xilhealth.com) in the healthcare industry there.
 (Yes, it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) reference.)

 🐈 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.
 How do you know?
 How can you know?
 Let's test it out.
-Let's be effective & efficient but manage our suffering as we do it.
+Let's be effective & efficient but manage our suffering as we do it. [🤔🥰🤗😎🙏🈚💮Ω⏭️🎬🏡] > [😵‍💫👿🤑😨🌐].

 🦊 I am usually quiet but I will share a few things: